RakambdaOrg/YTTracker/README.md

 <h2 align="center">A Chrome extension to track time on YouTube</h2>

 ## Description
 This application will track your time spent on YouTube.
-Those datas can be viwed rapidly in the popup icon or in a chart.
+Those datas can be viewed rapidly in the popup icon or in a chart.

 The datas tracked are:
 * Two kind of time are recorded: